Judicial system of the Islamic Republic of Iran: The legal profession

 According to Banakar and Ziaee, the history of the Iranian Bar Association (Kānūn-e Vūkalā-yeh Dādgūstarī) “can be traced back to the period after the 1906 Constitutional Revolution, when a modern legal system was established in Iran.
 The IBA was founded in 1915 and organised under the supervision of the judicial system until 1953, when it was granted legal personality.
 It operated as an independent civil society organisation for the next twenty-seven years, until it was closed in 1980 by the revolutionary government and its ranks and files were purged.
 It was reopened in 1991 under the control of the Head of the Judiciary and regained some of its independence in 1997 when President Khatami […] won the general election.
 Since then, the numbers of lawyers have grown steadily to an estimated 60,000, and perhaps most significantly a large number of women have passed the Bar and joined the legal profession”.
 A new body of lawyers was created by the judiciary in 2001 and authorized to present cases in court under Article 187 of the Law of Third Economic, Social and Cultural Development Plan (adopted in May 2000).
 This group, whose membership in 2014 was estimated to exceed 20,000, is officially known as the Legal Advisors of the Judiciary.
 The Legal Advisors do not take the bar exam and are not organised by the bar.
 They need to seek re-accreditation by the judiciary every year, which, as Künkler has shown, undermines their political independence.

 Law

-Modification to sharia
+Compliance to sharia

-Although Article 2 of the constitution the Islamic Republic states that the Republic "is a system based on belief in ... the One God ...
-His exclusive sovereignty and the right to legislate", according to one source, the new laws of the Islamic Republic "modify the sharia" (i.e. what Muslims believe is God's legislation) "in three significant ways."
+Article 2 of the Iranian constitution states that the Islamic Republic of Iran "is a system based on belief in ...
+One God ...
+His exclusive sovereignty and the right to legislate".
+All laws enacted by Parliament must be based on Sharia, as the Guardian Council, composed of six faqihs, is required to verify their compliance with Sharia.